-It can be difficult to work out what to do if you receive a nude image or video of someone that was shared without that person’s permission or consent.
+It can be difficult to work out what to do if you receive a non-consensual nude image or video of someone that was shared.
 Sharing a nude or intimate image of someone without their consent is called image-based abuse and it can be an offence in New Zealand.
 It’s important to take the right steps if you are a bystander to image-based abuse to protect the victim and stop the abuse.
 We’ve put together some ideas about some actions you can take if you are in this situation.

 1. Delete the image